Elizabeth Smith Shortt

 Elizabeth Smith Shortt (18 January 1859 – 14 January 1949) was one of the first three women to earn a medical degree in Canada.
 She was one of the women medical students expelled from Queen's University, Ontario following a hostile backlash from male staff and students at the presence of women in the medical school.
 Shortt went on to complete her studies at a newly established women's college and practised medicine in Hamilton, Ontario.
 She was a long-serving and active member of the National Council of Women of Canada and spearheaded a number of public health and women's welfare initiatives.

 Early life and education

 Shortt was born on 18 January 1859 in the community of Winona, which is now located in the city of Hamilton, Ontario.
 Her parents were Sylvester Smith (died in 1885) and Damaris Isabella Smith (McGee) (1831–1913).
-Damaris was a school teacher, and Sylvester's family were the founders of the E.D.
-Smith preserves company.
+One of six children, Elizabeth and her siblings were raised on farmland granted to the Smith family who were United Empire Loyalists.
+Her brother Ernest D’Israeli Smith was a politician and founder of E.D.
+Smith Jam.
 Shortt received her education from a governess as well as attending Winona School and Hamilton Collegiate Institute.

 She also attended Ottawa Normal School in January 1880.
 Even though she enjoyed her time at the school, she recalls rarely being challenged.
 While attending she frequently received the weekly Honourable Mentions; she also attended many parliamentary sessions and frequented the House of Commons.